-The Pilates Center Bridge Other Teacher Training Program is nine months long and requires one trip to Boulder, Colorado to complete their final exams.
+The Pilates Center Bridge Other Teacher Training Program is nine months long and requires one trip to Boulder, Colorado or a Licensed Teacher Trainer’s studio to complete their final exams.
 Students are encouraged to visit The Pilates Center as often as possible.
 Students should plan to send videos periodically to TPC throughout their program.
 Students should expect to dedicate a minimum of 15 hours per week to their Internship.
 Graduates of this program receive The Pilates Center Advanced Teacher Training diploma.

 Books/Supplies: $300 *estimate

 Lessons ** Price varies